 For most people, there's an initial checklist assessment, which is used to decide if you need a full assessment.
-This is called a screening tool checklist.
 However, if you need care urgently – for example, if you're terminally ill or have a condition which is rapidly deteriorating – your assessment may be fast-tracked.

 Initial assessment for NHS continuing healthcare